nickcharron/lidar_snow_removal/README.md

 ***NOTE***
 This package used to rely on my custom fork of pcl which had the filter implementation for PointCloud2 data type.
 This is now all self-contained in this repo.
 However, the DROR filter only works with pcl::PointCloud\<pcl::PointXYZI\> data type.
 The ROS node converts the scans to this format before filtering then converts back to ROS msg.

+**DATASETS**
+A lot of people have asked about getting access to the datasets used for this work, please see: http://cadcd.uwaterloo.ca/